Beat Heat-Related Illness

 Babies, young children, and the elderly are more vulnerable to heat and should be checked on often.
 People with mental health issues may require our help to ensure they are taking hot-weather precautions and drinking enough.
 And naturally those already vulnerable due to chronic conditions, high blood pressure, or heart disease should take extra precautions and receive extra care.

-“With the summer heat fast approaching, we want New Yorkers to be aware that heat-related illnesses can be dangerous or potentially fatal even to people who are otherwise in very good physical condition.
+“Heat-related illnesses can be dangerous or potentially fatal even to people who are otherwise in very good physical condition.
 Extended periods in high temperatures, inadequate fluid intake, and overexertion can all lead to heat exhaustion, heat cramps, or heat stroke.
 So it’s extremely important to familiarize yourself with high-temperature coping strategies, and to help others stay safe as well.”

 -RAJ GULATI, MD,